digital-land/technical-documentation/docs/data-operations-manual/How-To-Guides/Adding/Add-a-new-dataset-and-collection.md

 ![Airflow Trigger Collection DAGs - Scheduled](/images/data-operations-manual/airflow-trigger-collection-dags-scheduled.png)

+First, execute the collection in the [Airflow development environment](https://pipelines.development.planning.data.gov.uk/home) to identify any potential issues early.
+This helps prevent failures when deploying to production.

-If the run was successful, there will be a green bpx next to the newly run workflow.
-If it was unsuccessful, check the logs to find out what the issue was.
+If the run was successful, there will be a green box next to the newly run workflow.
+If it was unsuccessful, check the logs to find out what the issue was or reach out to the infrastructure team for assistance.

+Next, execute the collection in the [Airflow staging environment](https://pipelines.staging.planning.data.gov.uk/home).
+If the run is successful, share the [Planning Data staging URL](https://www.staging.planning.data.gov.uk/) with Data Design team for review.

+The collection will execute in production during the overnight run.
+If you don’t want the collection to run in production for any reason, disable the DAG for it in the [Airflow production environment](https://pipelines.planning.data.gov.uk/home).

 > Tip: If, despite all this, the collection does not appear on datasette, try running the workflow again, or wait until the next cycle of digital-land-builder has run.